Our mission is to create safe, supportive communities so that no child, teen, or family has to grieve alone

 The Children’s Room was founded on the belief that every child, teen, and family grieving a death deserves a safe, supportive, and understanding environment.

-We seek to broaden our impact by expanding our support services and educational outreach and deepening our community collaborations.
+We seek to broaden our impact by expanding access to grief support services, strengthening educational outreach, and deepening partnerships within our communities.

-We aspire to be a leader in the field of grief support and a catalyst in transforming society’s understanding of grief.
+We aspire to be a leader in the field of childhood bereavement and a catalyst for transforming how grief is understood, acknowledged, and supported.

 History

-By 1995, work began on making The Children’s Room a nonprofit organization, and in April 1996 The Children’s Room became an independent 501(c)(3).
-In 1999 the organization moved to church basement with eight experienced volunteers serving seven families.
-Within just one year, the number of people served quadrupled.
-In the fall of 2004, The Children’s Room established a permanent center in an inviting Victorian home in Arlington, Massachusetts, which was renovated in 2013 to expand space for our programs.
+In 1995, work began to establish The Children’s Room as a nonprofit organization, and in April 1996 it became an independent 501(c)(3).
+By 1999, the organization had moved to a church basement, supported by eight experienced volunteers serving seven families.
+Within one year, the number of people served had quadrupled.
+In 2004, The Children’s Room opened its permanent center in a Victorian home in Arlington, Massachusetts, later renovated in 2013 to expand space for programs.

-Today, The Children’s Room serves more than 4,000 people annually through a variety of programming, with revenues increasing from $30,000 in 1993 to $1.9 million in 2025.
-It is now the leading independent nonprofit child bereavement center in Massachusetts, meeting critical needs in communities throughout eastern Massachusetts.
+Today, The Children’s Room serves more than 4,000 children, teens, and families each year through center-based, school-based, and community programs.
+Since its founding, the organization has grown from a grassroots effort to a $1.9 million organization in 2025 and is now the leading independent nonprofit child bereavement center in Massachusetts, supporting communities throughout eastern Massachusetts.

 “Bereavement is not a simple reaction to a single event.
 It is also a social event, an economic event, a spiritual event, and an event with a history and a future.
 I asked myself who is lost when someone dies.
 It is more than simply a life that is lost.
 We also lose a relationship, the self we were in that relationship and a way of life in which the deceased play a role.
 These are the qualities of life, aspects of what we experience; these are not symptoms of an illness.”